ojitha/ojitha.github.io/notes/rdbms.md

 ```

 ### Redshift Windowing functions
-If you run the example with default winodw:
+If you run the example with the default window:

 ```sql
 select sales